Dominance (genetics): Background

-The concept of dominance was introduced by Gregor Johann Mendel.
-Though Mendel, "The Father of Genetics", first used the term in the 1860s, it was not widely known until the early twentieth century.
+Gregor Johann Mendel, "The Father of Genetics", promulgated the idea of dominance in the 1860s.
+However, it was not widely known until the early twentieth century.
 Mendel observed that, for a variety of traits of garden peas having to do with the appearance of seeds, seed pods, and plants, there were two discrete phenotypes, such as round versus wrinkled seeds, yellow versus green seeds, red versus white flowers or tall versus short plants.
 When bred separately, the plants always produced the same phenotypes, generation after generation.
-However, when lines with different phenotypes were crossed (interbred), one and only one of the parental phenotypes showed up in the offspring (green, or round, or red, or tall).
+However, when lines with different phenotypes were crossed (interbred), one and only one of the parental phenotypes showed up in the offspring (green, round, red, or tall).
 However, when these hybrid plants were crossed, the offspring plants showed the two original phenotypes, in a characteristic 3:1 ratio, the more common phenotype being that of the parental hybrid plants.
 Mendel reasoned that each parent in the first cross was a homozygote for different alleles (one parent AA and the other parent aa), that each contributed one allele to the offspring, with the result that all of these hybrids were heterozygotes (Aa), and that one of the two alleles in the hybrid cross dominated expression of the other: A masked a.
 The final cross between two heterozygotes (Aa X Aa) would produce AA, Aa, and aa offspring in a 1:2:1 genotype ratio with the first two classes showing the (A) phenotype, and the last showing the (a) phenotype, thereby producing the 3:1 phenotype ratio.

 Mendel did not use the terms gene, allele, phenotype, genotype, homozygote, and heterozygote, all of which were introduced later.
 He did introduce the notation of capital and lowercase letters for dominant and recessive alleles, respectively, still in use today.

 In 1928, British population geneticist Ronald Fisher proposed that dominance acted based on natural selection through the contribution of modifier genes.
 In 1929, American geneticist Sewall Wright responded by stating that dominance is simply a physiological consequence of metabolic pathways and the relative necessity of the gene involved.
-Wright's explanation became a fact in genetics, and the debate was largely ended.
-Some traits may have their dominance influenced by evolutionary mechanisms, however.